-Volatility: The Company uses an average historical stock price volatility of a peer group of publicly traded companies to be representative of its expected future stock price volatility, as the Company does not have sufficient trading history for its common stock.
+Volatility: The Company uses an average historical stock price volatility of a peer group of publicly traded companies to be representative of its expected future stock price volatility.
 For purposes of identifying these peer companies, the Company considers the industry, stage of development, size and financial leverage of potential comparable companies.
 For each grant, the Company measures historical volatility over a period equivalent to the expected term.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.